Topology of random geometric complexes: a survey: Extending to manifolds

 \begin{theorem}[Bobrowski--Mukherjee, \cite{BM14}] Let $\epsilon > 0$ be fixed.
 If

-then $H_i(\C(n,r))\cong H_i(\cM)$ for all $0\le i \le m$ a.a.s., and if
+then $H_k(\C_r(n))\cong H_k(M)$ for all $0\le k \le m$ a.a.s., and if

-then $H_i(\C(n,r))\not\cong H_i(\cM)$ for all $1\le i \le m$ a.a.s., where $\omega_m$ is the volume of the $m$-dimensional unit ball, and $f_{\min} = \inf_{x\in \cM} f(x) >0$. \end{theorem} Note that if $f$ is a uniform density on a unit volume manifold, then $\fmin =1$, and comparing to Theorem \ref{thm:cube} we have that the vanishing of $H_i$, $i\ge 1$, occurs at a radius which is twice the threshold for connectivity (this comparison is not rigorous since Theorem \ref{thm:cube} deals with a cube rather than a closed manifolds, but it could be shown that the same holds for manifolds).
+then $H_k(\C_r(n))\not\cong H_k(M)$ for all $1\le k \le m$ a.a.s., where $\omega_m$ is the volume of the $m$-dimensional unit ball, and $f_{\min} = \inf_{x\in M} f(x) >0$. \end{theorem} We note that while the second part of this theorem did not appear explicitly in \cite{BM14}, it is a direct consequence of the calculations done there in addition to the Morse theoretical arguments made in \cite{bob_vanishing} (discussed later).
+Also note that the vanishing radius for $H_k$ ($k\ge 1$) is twice the radius of connectivity in the same setup (an analog result of Theorem \ref{thm:cube} was proved for the flat torus in \cite{Penrose}, and can be extended to any compact embedded or Riemannian manifold using the techniques in \cite{BM14, bobrowski2017random}).
 This phenomenon has a non formal, yet convincing, explanation.
 In \cite{Penrose} (Theorem 13.17) it is shown that at the edge of connectivity the graph $\G(n,r)$ consists roughly of a giant component and some isolated vertices.
 For a vertex to be isolated, a ball of radius $r$ around it has to be vacant (i.e. with no other points in $\cX_n$ inside it).
 To get all the higher homology groups correctly, we need to guarantee that the balls of radius $r/2$ (the ones used to construct the \cech complex) cover the support.
 Now, the support is covered if and only if there is no vacant ball of radius $r/2$.
 Thus, it seems harder to reach coverage than connectivity, and the vacancy radii involved have the same ratio as the thresholds we presented.

-The statement in Theorem \ref{thm:lim_betti_sup} has an important consequence to problems in manifold learning, since it shows that by studying \cech complexes we can recover the homology of an unknown manifold $\cM$ from a finite (yet probably large) number of random samples.
-The analysis of this type of ``topological manifold learning" was established by the seminal work in \cite{niyogi2008finding} and \cite{NSW11}, and theorem \ref{thm:lim_betti_sup} can be viewed as an asymptotic and extended version of the main results there.
-Considering asymptotic behavior has the advantage of covering a more general class of distributions, using fewer assumptions, and requiring fewer samples.
+The statement in Theorem \ref{thm:lim_betti_sup} has an important consequence to problems in manifold learning, since it shows that by studying \cech complexes we can recover the homology of an unknown manifold $M$ from a finite (yet probably large) number of random samples.
+The analysis of this type of ``topological manifold learning" was established by the seminal work in \cite{niyogi2008finding} and \cite{NSW11}, and Theorem \ref{thm:lim_betti_sup} can be viewed as an asymptotic and extended version of the main results there.
+Considering asymptotic behavior has the advantage of covering a more general class of distributions and using fewer assumptions.